Build a private web application that:

 4. asks a follow-up question when needed,

-6. safely unpacks or normalizes the retrieved file, and
+6. dynamically, decides how to safely unpacks or normalizes the retrieved file(s), and

-7. reads the result aloud using the student’s own synthesized voice or a close approved approximation.
+7. reads the result aloud using the student’s own synthesized voice.

 Expected Components